Whitton Ward, Ipswich

 Whitton Ward is a ward in the North West Area of Ipswich, Suffolk, England.
 It returns three councillors to Ipswich Borough Council.

-It is designated Middle Layer Super Output Area Ipswich 001 by the Office of National Statistics.
+It is designated Middle Layer Super Output Area Ipswich 001 by the Office for National Statistics.
 It is composed of 5 Lower Layer Super Output Areas.

 Ward profile, 2008

 Whitton Ward is located at the north western edge of Ipswich.
 In 2005 it had a population of almost 8,000.
 The area has more than the Ipswich average number of households with children.